-If you’re breastfeeding, you’ll definitely experience sleep deprivation.
+If you’re breastfeeding, you’ll experience sleep deprivation.
 Few things are more tiring than waking up every 2-3 hours to breastfeed a crying baby.
-As a result, it’s quite common to feel lethargic, grumpy or stressed.
+As a result, it’s pretty common to feel lethargic, grumpy or stressed.

 Additionally, poor emotional health can reduce your breast milk supply.
-That’s why it’s important to get enough rest whenever you can!
+That’s why it’s essential to get enough rest whenever you can!

 How to avoid sleep deprivation during breastfeeding

 Lie down whenever you’re tired

 Turn off the lights, close your eyes to relax your vision, and lie next to your baby.
 Even if you can’t fall asleep, it helps you to relax.
 A mother’s bond with her child is unique and beautiful.

 Take advantage of any rest you can get!
 Soft music and aromatherapy can help you to drift off to sleep.